Skakk43/unsupervised-learning-in-genomics/README.md

 </header>

-This project looks at different exploratory statistical methods methods used to analyze high dimensional genomic data.
+This project looks at different exploratory statistical methods methods used to analyze 22 dog (_Canis lupus familiaris_) genomes from NCBI.
+Only sequence data is used.
+The goal is to recognize and interpret patterns of an unlabeled dataset.

 ## What are high dimensional data?